 -

-The end of the year is an ideal time for legal professionals to conduct a thorough cleanup of case files.
+This time of year is an ideal time for legal professionals to conduct a thorough cleanup of case files.
 A well-organized system not only ensures compliance and security but also sets the stage for a productive new year.
 Here is a checklist to guide your year-end file management.
 Step 1: Physical File Audit Begin by…

 -